instructor-ai/instructor/README.md

 This library is built to interact with openai's function call api from python code, with python structs / objects.
 It's designed to be intuitive, easy to use, but give great visibily in how we call openai.

-The approach of combining a human prompt and a "response schema" is not necessarily unique; however, it shows great promise.
-As we have been concentrating on translating user intent into structured data, we have discovered that Python with Pydantic is exceptionally well-suited for this task.

-**OpenAISchema** is based on Python type annotations, and powered by Pydantic.

-The key features are:

-* **Intuitive to write**: Great support for editors, completions.
-Spend less time debugging.
-* **Writing prompts as code**: Collocate docstrings and descriptions as part of your prompting.
-* **Extensible**: Bring your own kitchen sink without being weighted down by abstractions.

-## Structured Extraction with `openai`

-Welcome to the Quick Start Guide for OpenAI Function Call.
-This guide will walk you through the installation process and provide examples demonstrating the usage of function calls and schemas with OpenAI and Pydantic.

 ### Requirements

 This library depends on **Pydantic** and **OpenAI** that's all.